 TechiLoo engages underserved youth from the Hollywood community in free, neighborhood-based workshops in the technical theatre arts – sewing costumes, prop making, and scenic painting – to develop artistic, practical, and team-building skills; to instill in them a sense of pride in self and community; and to plant seeds for a meaningful, long-lasting engagement in the arts.
 This program is sponsored by Give365.

 Video at Hattiloo

-- Video at Hattiloo, sponsored by the Tennessee Arts Commission, is a film-making program that trains students in writing, filming, and producing short films.
+- Video at Hattiloo, sponsored by the City of Memphis, Strategic Community Investment Fund (SCIF), is a film-making program that trains students in writing, filming, and producing short films.
 Through hands-on workshops, students develop skills for film making, while also engaging current community concerns.
 Participants create short films based on themes from the Hattiloo 2019-2020 season and demonstrate how the theme of that show resonates with a/the Memphis community.

 - Ages 13-19